FlashDrag/cyclebay/README.md

 ![search error](docs/images/features/search-error.png)

 - #### Product Cards
 The product cards are displayed in a grid layout.
-The layout consists of 4 columns on extra large screens, 3 columns on large screens, 2 columns on medium screens and 1 column on small screens.
+The layout consists of 4 columns on extra large screens ( > 1200px), 3 columns on large screens ( > 992px), 2 columns on medium screens ( > 768px) and 1 column on small screens.

 Each product card displays:
 ##### Header